 Stay on target with your mission and remind your audience who you are, why you exist, and what you are trying to accomplish.

-And leave annuity rate news for Wall Street.
+And leave CGA rates and other annuity financial news for Wall Street.

 Webinar On This Topic of Declining Gift Annuity Rates with me and Scott Janney and as to why you should not use annuity rates to market CGAs.